-Compilation and additions by Phoenix of Elder Mountain Dreaming – My intention with this article is not magic, but to inspire being conscious when it comes to rituals, practices and dreaming, especially if these are natural gifts for you.
-Since we all have past life karma, the complexities of dreaming or those applied to waking dreams (signs, synchronicity and mirrors of self) always needs protection and we need to see a reflection in life or dreaming images in order to “mirror back” what is unseen so we can navigate our journey betters.
+By Phoenix the Elder (Compilation and additions) – My intention with this article is not magic, but to inspire being conscious when it comes to rituals, practices and dreaming, especially if these are natural gifts.
+Since we all have past life karma, the complexities of dreaming or those applied to waking dreams (signs, synchronicity and mirrors of self) always needs protection.

-Somethings we can protect ourselves from by practices and healing work, disciplines and even sobriety to live a healthier life, but other things we cannot control nor undo fate or the power of life, death and rebirth.
+Somethings we can protect ourselves from by practices and healing work, disciplines and sobriety to live a healthier life, but other things we cannot control of the non physical reality, nor undo fate or the power of life, death and rebirth.

 Many times that shade (shadow) of self is unconscious and making choices comes with consequences whoever we are, or wherever we are in our life (at what stage).
 Spiritual energetic matters of mirrors, mirroring and reflections of karma, astral related issues, or the more serious healing journey that bring up more detoxes than you can imagine.
 In our 20s and 30s we are pretty innocent and blind to the depths of who we are, both our light and our darkness of past lives or our present life.